 By Jessica Pigza

 As with anything that’s meant to last past your nightly face washing, take your time and make an educated decision when it comes to picking who will be enhancing your brows.
-Read reviews and look at pictures of their work.
-Having pictures of how you’d like your brows to look is extremely helpful.
+Additionally, you should read reviews and look at pictures of their work.
+Furthermore, having pictures of how you’d like your brows to look is extremely helpful.
 Your eyebrow tech should spend a good deal of time talking to you about how you want your eyebrows to look.
-If they want to jump right in that may be a red flag to get out!
-Remember everyone is different and what works for one person may not work for another.
+However, if they want to jump right in, that is a red flag to get out!
+Remember, everyone is different, and what works for one person may not work for another.
 Thankfully there are many options to choose from.
 Let’s get started!

 Probably one of the most common and lowest risk, ways to enhance your brows is to fill them in with an angled brush and powder or apply the colored gel or pomade with a brow wand or spoolie.
 There are also kits that provide you with a few different color choices allowing you to create a more dimensional, natural-looking brow.
 While these are only temporary solutions, they allow you the flexibility to try different fill methods and change the look of your brows daily.

 - Totally temporary, meaning less risk if you mess up or don’t like the way they look

 - Very budget-friendly

 - You can change the look of your brows daily

 - Painfree, unless you accidentally poke yourself in the eye, Ouch!